watterott/HDMI-Adapter/docu/FAQ.md

 All displays with the standard 40 pin connector (parallel RGB interface) are compatible.
 **If the display has a touchpanel please make sure the jumpers are in the right position and the correct firmware is on the ATmega32u4 microcontroller, before connecting the screen.**
-Here is a [Displays Compatibility List](https://github.com/watterott/HDMI-Display/blob/master/docu/Displays.md) with further infos and the jumper settings can be found in the [schematics](https://github.com/watterott/HDMI-Display/tree/master/hardware).
+Here is a [Displays Compatibility List](https://github.com/watterott/HDMI-Display/blob/master/docu/Displays.md) with further infos and the jumper settings can be found in the [schematics PDF file](https://github.com/watterott/HDMI-Display/tree/master/hardware).

 ## How to emulate a right mouse button under X-Window-System?